Readers' Choice Awards - Best Family Attractions In Hawaii

 More than a tropical haven for couples and surfers, Hawaii is also an excellent destination for families seeking opportunities for adventure, learning, and creating enduring memories together.
 A wide range of kid-friendly activities await among the stunning natural landscapes and vibrant culture.
 Even better, parents will discover options suited for multiple age groups and interests.

-Islands has curated a list of the 15 best family attractions in Hawaii.
+Islands curated a list of the 15 best family attractions in Hawaii.
 In addition to being highly-reviewed, these spots were chosen with variety in mind, allowing travelers to tailor their itineraries to the needs and passions of each family member.
-To help us whittle down these selections to the true standouts, we invite you to cast your vote in our latest round of Readers' Choice Awards.
-After voting closes on September 1, we'll share the 10 winners, including the attraction that claimed the top spot.
+To pinpoint the best of the best, we turned to you in our latest round of Readers' Choice Awards.
+Based on your votes, we identified the nine standout picks, including the attraction that claimed the top spot.
 From toddlers to teens, you're bound to discover exciting options for your next family vacation in Hawaii.

 If your family is curious about Hawaiian history, volcanoes, or ancient Polynesian wayfinders, then Bishop Museum in O'ahu is a must-visit.
 Founded in 1889, this is the largest museum in the state of Hawaii.
 Sneak an educational visit to this interactive spot in between your beach days, boat rides, and fishing expeditions, and your curious little ones are sure to thank you.